vedph/pythia/docs/README.md

 11. text mappers, used to automatically build a navigable map of the document according to its contents.
 12. text renderers, used to render the source document format into some presentational format, like HTML.

+>Most of the pipeline components are described in the [components section](components.md).

 ## Index Schema

 The Pythia default implementation relies on a RDBMS.
 So, querying a corpus means querying a relational database, which allows for a high level of customizations and usages by third-party systems.